Loic

 between 0 and 1000, and preferably between 0 and 60; R and R'

-branched or cyclic, saturated or not, hetero-linear branched or
+group, branched or cyclic, saturated or not, hetero-linear

-particularly CH3, OR, OH or OSiR3, where R is as defined above,
+and more particularly CH3, OR, OH or OSiR3, where R is as

-and (2) at least one metal selected from the group comprising
+defined above, and (2) at least one metal selected from the

 1. Field of the invention